iluvjava/Maths/Notebook 2.0 obsidian/MATH 464/Lagrange Polynomial Interpolation.md

 Because $\exists\; m$ such that $0 \leq m \leq k$ and $m\neq j$ making the term $x_n - x_m = 0$, and in that case, it means that the whole produce is zero.

+---
-### Derivative of Lagrange Polynomial
+### **The Derivative of Lagrange Polynomial**

 This part is going to a lot of fancy math and it's going to be fun.
 Rewrite some of the components involved in the polynomials:

 $$
 p_j(x) = \frac{1}{a_j}